Dodgers vs. Padres Player Props Betting Odds

 Betts Stats

-- Betts takes an 11-game streak with at least one hit into this one.
-During his last 10 outings he is batting .333 with four doubles, two home runs, six walks and three RBI.
+- Betts takes a 12-game streak with at least one hit into this one.
+In his last 10 outings he is batting .359 with five doubles, two home runs, six walks and three RBI.

 Betts Recent Games